Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 The phone is placed in various positions on the head and body, including held to both ears, and all measurements are taken and reported to the FCC when the manufacturer is seeking approval.

-However, it should be noted that only the very highest SAR values for each type of radiation are included in final consideration for compliance with the FCC’s guidelines.
+However, it should be noted that only the very highest SAR values for each type of radiation are included in the final consideration for compliance with the FCC's guidelines.

 Are SAR Levels A Good Indicator Of How Dangerous A Cell Phone Is?